-Holistic regulation that align OPO and TC interests by rewarding them based on the health outcomes of the entire patient pool led to more organ recoveries by OPOs, higher utilization of organs by TCs who transplant sicker patients, and more appropriate transplantation by TCs.
+Holistic regulation that align OPO and TC interests by rewarding them based on the health outcomes of the entire patient pool led, in our experiment, to more organ recoveries by OPOs, higher utilization of organs by TCs who transplant sicker patients, and more appropriate transplantation by TCs.

 These findings suggest that we need to move beyond current discussions on the revision of isolated metrics and their enforcement, but start to reformulate the regulation conversation to consider the TCs and OPOs together.
-Our experiment illustrate the benefits of an alternative, holistic regulatory approach but does not outline the details of implementation and the precise way a patient pool should be identified and attributed to different TCs and OPOs.
-Future work should translate the holistic regulatory approach into actual legislations and rules.
-For instance, we will need to develop a non-manipulable measure of transplant-eligible patients (distinct from currently TC-managed waitlists) and a logic to attribute patients to specific TCs.24 Nonetheless, insights from this study should point
+Our experiment illustrates the benefits of an alternative, holistic regulatory approach but does not outline the details of implementation and the precise way a patient pool should be identified and attributed to different TCs and OPOs.
+Future work should translate the holistic regulatory approach into actual legislation and rules.
+For instance, we will need to develop a non-manipulable measure of transplant-eligible patients (distinct from currently TC-managed waitlists)

+and a logic to attribute patients to specific TCs.31 Nonetheless, insights from this study should alert regulatory bodies to the importance of aligned, holistic incentives.